schatekar/blog/_posts/2017-12-15-building-a-user-friendly-chatbot.md

 published: true
 ---

 Last month I attended the Big Data London conference.
-One of the sessions run by Microsoft had a slide that roughly read like
+One of the [sessions run by Microsoft](https://www.slideshare.net/MatthewStubbs6/big-data-ldn-2017-improving-customer-experience-with-an-ai-bot?ref=https://bigdataldn.com/slides/) had a slide (#7) that roughly read like

 ### What makes a bot great?